NodeByteHosting/translations/README.md

 ## 🔄 How It Works

-1. **Source file**: `templates/en.json` is the English source maintained by the NodeByte team
+1. **Source files**: `templates/en/*.json` are modular English sources maintained by the NodeByte team
+   - `common.json` - Shared UI strings used across pages
+   - `home.json` - Homepage and game server content
+   - `pages.json` - Static pages like contact, KB, footer
+   - `auth.json` - Authentication pages and flows
+   - `admin.json` - Admin panel configuration
-2. **Crowdin sync**: When changes are pushed, Crowdin detects new/updated strings
+2. **Crowdin sync**: When changes are pushed, Crowdin detects new/updated strings in all files
 3. **Community translation**: Translators contribute via Crowdin's web interface
-4. **Auto PR**: Crowdin automatically creates PRs with approved translations to `messages/`
+4. **Auto PR**: Crowdin automatically creates PRs with approved translations to `messages/` (with modular structure per locale)

 ## 🆕 Requesting a New Language